 - High interest-only payments

 - High closing and origination fees

 Why Do People Use Hard Money Loans?

-They close quickly – Unlike conventional financing which requires lots of paperwork documenting and validating your income and assets to qualify for a mortgage loan.
+Unlike conventional financing, they close quickly, requiring lots of paperwork to document and validate your income and assets to qualify for a mortgage loan.
 Hard money lenders are not concerned about this.

-They’re easy to qualify for – Most hard money lenders do not scrutinize borrowers credit scores and income.
-This makes them easier to qualify for, especially borrowers with bad credit or self employment income that is hard to document.
+They’re easy to qualify for – Most hard money lenders do not scrutinize borrowers’ credit scores and income.
+This makes them easier to qualify for, especially borrowers with bad credit or self-employment income hard to document.

 Who are Hard Money Loans For

 Hard money loans are best for real estate investors who flip homes quickly.
 They either don’t have the cash to purchase properties or don’t want to tie up their own money in their deals.
-These loans close more quickly than traditional financing which is very important in a hot buyers market.
+These loans close more quickly than traditional financing, which is very important in a hot buyer market.